labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-partition-array-in-two/step1.md

-# Partition Array in Two
+# How to Partition an Array into Two Based on a Function

+To partition an array into two based on a provided function, follow these steps:

-> To start practicing coding, open the Terminal/SSH and type `node`.
+1. Open the Terminal/SSH and type `node` to start practicing coding.

-Groups the elements into two arrays, depending on the provided function's truthiness for each element.

-- Use `Array.prototype.reduce()` to create an array of two arrays.
+2. Use `Array.prototype.reduce()` to create an array of two arrays.
-- Use `Array.prototype.push()` to add elements for which `fn` returns `true` to the first array and elements for which `fn` returns `false` to the second one.
+3. Use `Array.prototype.push()` to add elements for which `fn` returns `true` to the first array and elements for which `fn` returns `false` to the second one.

+Here's the code you can use:

 ```js
 const partition = (arr, fn) =>